 Help is always available from local and national organisations and services.
 Look for one which suits you.
 Here are some which could help with your chosen resolution:

 Leisure East Devon: Provides sports and leisure activities on behalf of the council.
-Centres in Axminster, Colyton, Sidmouth, Broadclyst, Exmouth, Honiton, Ottery St Mary and Seaton.
-LED also run projects in communities that do not have easy or any access to facilities.
-These projects can greatly vary e.g. walking, skateboarding, or Zumba.
+Leisure / Fitness Centres are in Axminster, Broadclyst, Colyton, Exmouth, Honiton, Ottery St Mary, Seaton and Sidmouth.
+LED in the Community also offer schemes ranging from Walking for Health, Walking Football or Walking Netball, to Zumba.

-One Small Step: A free service to support adults in Devon to improve health and wellbeing.
-Help to maintain a healthy weight, get more active, cut down on alcohol and quit smoking.
-Help is through telephone coaching, online support and a free mobile app.
+One Small Step: A service to support adults in Devon to improve health and wellbeing.
+Offers help to maintain a healthy weight, get more active, cut down on alcohol and quit smoking.
+Help is available online, by telephone and through coaching.

-One You: A national service that offers advice on smoking, drinking, healthy eating, and being more active, as well as advice on managing sleep and stress.
+One You: A national service that offers advice on smoking, drinking, healthy eating, and being more active, as well as advice on mental wellbeing such as managing sleep and stress.
 It provides free tips, tools and support.
-It aims to help you make small, practical changes that fit in with your life.
+One You apps aim to help you make small, practical changes that fit in with your life.

 Dry January: Enables you to take control of your relationship with alcohol.
-Take part in this annual national campaign for help to ditch the hangover, reduce the waistline, and save money by giving up alcohol for 31 days.
+Take part in this annual national challenge to help you ditch the hangover, reduce the waistline, and save money by giving up alcohol for 31 days.

 If you are worried about specific health issues, this NHS website gives reliable information and guidance on all aspects of health and healthcare.